Quotes & Anecdotes:

 Linear Notes Author: Chris Sheridan

-Recording: The Complete Roulette Live Recordings of Count Basie and His Orchestra
+Recording: The Complete Roulette Live Recordings of Count Basie

 Recording Dates: 1959 - 1962